Juanca0312/PokeApp/README.md

 Simple iOS app that displays a list of Pokemons and their details.

 ## Features
-* Pokemon List: Shows pokemons with pagination and filter
+* Pokemon List: Shows pokemons with pagination
 * Detail: Show Pokemon additional info

 ## Technologies Used